xnzone/Jekyll-template/README.md

-znfang theme of jekyll, which is modified according to [fooleap's blog](https://blog.fooleap.org).
+xnzone, znfang theme of jekyll, which is modified according to [fooleap's blog](https://blog.fooleap.org).
 I hava deleted some personal pages.

 It also contains disqus and valine comment system.